 Practical Travel Information

 Check with your Health Insurance provider to be sure you are covered.
 In addition, when you purchase an International Student I.D. card, health insurance may be included.
-Students participating in one of the programs through Webster University must be covered through HTH Worldwide available through Webster University.
+Some of the programs require students to take the health insurance deemed most appropriate for that country and location.
+Students will be automatically billed for this along with, or included in, other direct program expenses.
 Some countries will require proof of coverage before issuing a visa or permit.

 ·It is probably best to purchase your International Student I.D.
 Card before you leave the U.S. (though it can be done at Regent’s).
-Provide a copy of your card to the Director of Study Abroad Programs at T.U.
+Provide a copy of your card to the Coordinator of Cultural Immersion at T.U.
 There is more than one International Student ID Card.
 They all provide travel discounts, but not all provide health insurance.
 Carefully read and compare coverage and discounts to determine which might be the best for you.

 ISE Card www.isecard.com